A numerical range approach to Birkhoff-James orthogonality with applications: Using the general results in some interesting particular cases

 When the operators involved are compact we can remove the limits in Proposition~\ref{prop:B-J-orth-operator-norm} and also we can use extreme points of $B_{X^{**}}$ and of $B_{Y^*}$.
 For $y^*\in Y^*$ and $x^{**}\in X^{**}$, we consider $[x^{**}\otimes y^*](T):=x^{**}(T^*y^*)$ for every $T\in \mathcal{K}(X,Y)$.

 \begin{proposition} Let $X$, $Y$ be Banach spaces, and let $T,A\in\mathcal{K}(X,Y)$.
 Then,

 \end{proposition}

-The proof of this result follows from Fact~\ref{fact:Singer} as the set coincides with the set of extreme points of the unit ball of $\mathcal{K}(X,Y)^*$, see \cite[Theorem~1.3]{Ruess-Stegall-MathAnn1982}.
+The proof of this result follows from Fact~\ref{fact:Singer} as the set coincides with the set of extreme points of the unit ball of $\mathcal{K}(X,Y)^*$ (see \cite[Theorem 1.3]{Ruess-Stegall-MathAnn1982} for the real case and \cite[Theorem 1]{LimaOlsen} for the complex case).
 In the case when $X$ is reflexive, the above result has a nicer form.
 Let us remark here that a special case of the following result was obtained in Theorem $ 2.1 $ of \cite{SainPaulMal-JOT2018}, where $ X $ is assumed to be a real reflexive Banach space.

 \begin{corollary} Let $X$ be a reflexive Banach space, let $Y$ be a Banach space, and let $T,A\in\mathcal{K}(X,Y)$.
 Then,

 \end{corollary}

 Of course, the previous result applies when $X$ is finite-dimensional.